-This subtype consists of a number of tag-length-value (TLV) triplets.
+The main section for this subtype consists of a number of Tag-Length-Value (TLV) triplets.
 The following triplets may be contained in the record.
 The specific set of triplets is dependent on the type of event and the information that is available.
 This replaces subtype 23.